UA-Homelab/PowerShell-CV/README.md

 ### API
 As I didn't want all my information and especially no secrets in the frontend code, I decided to create an API that connects to a database, in which the command responses are defined.
 To authenticate against the database, I use the managed identity of the function app.

-When I started my Bachelor (early 2024), the first course used Go.
+When I started my bachelor (early 2024), the first course used Go.
 I liked the language a lot (I tried Python and Javascript before) and decided to build the API in it (which made the automatic deployment to Azure Functions a bit of a pain though...).

 ### Database
 Since I wanted the API to respond with the commands in json format, I decided to use a NoSQL database.
 Though it is quite overkill for the project, I used Azure CosmosDB, since it has a free sku and I wanted to try it.
 Azure Storage for Tables would have been enough too though.